My ongoing journey to a balanced and healthier mind, body and soul

 Coming off the wagon:

-If you happen to go back to some of your old habits (hopefully, not all!), then this is when you must listen and be aware of your body's responses and warning signs.
-It is really important and actually beneficial to do that, as to realize how much your body has gained from your commitments to get a better health.
-When you go through this process, you will realise how much improvements you have made.
+If you fall back into some of your old habits, hopefully, not all of them, then this is the time when you must listen to and be aware of your body's responses and warning signs.
+It is really important and actually beneficial to do this; to realise how much your body has gained from your commitment to better health.
+When you go through this process you will realise the significance of the improvements you have made.

-Always remember how you used to feel like before you gained your health back, and how much work you had to put in to stay there, and it will naturally put you back on track!
+Always remember the way you used to feel before you regained your health and how much work you had to put in to stay healthy; this will naturally put you back on track.

 If I didn’t exercise for a small period of time, I started to feel depressed and lethargic.
-My sleep was being affected, and my sugar craving increased, therefore the thrush would re-occur and stress with it, triggering my psoriasis!
-If I had dairy products on a daily basis for over a week, my wrist would hurt again, I’d have a mucus overproduction to the point of giving me a stuffy nose and a skin rash!
-If I had alcohol, I’d have a lose bowel and I’d feel depressed next day.
-My bowel movement started to become irregular and I wanted to start straining again.
-I was losing my health again.
-As soon as I went back to the new way, I felt happy, motivated and good overall.
+My sleep was affected, my sugar craving increased, my thrush would re-occur and my stress increased, triggering my psoriasis!
+If I had dairy products on a daily basis for over a week my wrist would start hurting again, I’d have excess mucus production giving me a stuffy nose and a skin rash!
+If I had alcohol I’d have a loose bowel and I’d feel depressed the next day; my bowel movement would start to become irregular and I wanted to start straining again.
+In essence, I was losing my health again.
+As soon as I went back to the new way I felt happy, motivated, positive and good, overall.

-As you reach your balance, you will naturally carry on evolving to the next obvious step that suits you.
+As you reach your balance you will naturally carry on evolving to the next obvious step that suits you.
 I did things I thought weren't possible.
-I made lifestyles adjustments that I felt were necessary to stay focused and keep listening to my body's needs:
+I made lifestyle adjustments that I felt were necessary to stay focused and keep listening to my body's needs:

 - I got rid of my T.V